-The state will make payments based on a monthly payment schedule.
-Each monthly billing must consist of an invoice, progress report and monthly statistics.
-No payment will be made until the invoice, progress report and statistics have been approved by the project director.
+The state will make payments based on a negotiated payment schedule.
+Each billing must consist of an invoice and progress report.
+No payment will be made until the progress report and invoice has been approved by the project director.

 SEC.
 3.06 PROMPT PAYMENT FOR STATE PURCHASES